-1. For Private Equity: An annualized rate of return in excess of the Thomson Reuters C|A Global All Private Equity Benchmark net of all fees and expenses over a full market cycle.
+1. For Private Equity: An annualized rate of return in excess of the Thomson Reuters C|AThe strategic objective of the Private Equity portfolio is to outperform the Cambridge Global All Private Equity Benchmark net of all fees and expenses over a full market cycle.
 Please refer to ACERA's Private Equity Investment Policy, which is maintained as a separate document, for detailed information.